aws/s2n-tls/README.md

 ### Have a Question?
 If you have any questions about Submitting PR's, Opening Issues, s2n API usage, or something similar, we have a public chatroom available here to answer your questions: https://gitter.im/awslabs/s2n

-Otherwise, if you think you might have found a security impacting issue, please instead follow: https://aws.amazon.com/security/vulnerability-reporting/
+Otherwise, if you think you might have found a security impacting issue, please instead follow [our Security Notification Process.](#security-issue-notifications)

 ## Using s2n